 Use: Labeled Indications

 ATNAA: Treatment of poisoning in patients who have been exposed to organophosphate nerve agents (eg, sarin, soman, tabun, VX) that have acetylcholinesterase-inhibiting activity for self- or buddy-administration by military personnel

-Duodote: Treatment of poisoning by organophosphate nerve agents (eg, sarin, soman, tabun, VX) or organophosphate insecticides in adult and pediatric patients weighing >41 kg for use by trained emergency medical services personnel
+DuoDote: Treatment of poisoning by organophosphate nerve agents (eg, sarin, soman, tabun, VX) or organophosphate insecticides in adult and pediatric patients weighing >41 kg for use by trained emergency medical services personnel

 No contraindications exist in the treatment of life-threatening organophosphate insecticide or nerve agent poisoning

 Organophosphate insecticide or nerve agent poisoning: IM: Note: If exposure is suspected, antidotal therapy should be given immediately as soon as symptoms appear (critical to administer immediately in case of soman exposure since its adverse effects develop within minutes).
 Definitive medical care should be sought after any injection given.
 One injection only may be given as self-aid.
 If repeat injections are needed, administration must be done by another trained individual.
 Emergency medical personnel who have self-administered a dose must determine their capacity to continue to provide care.

-Mild symptoms (some or all mild symptoms): Self-Aid or Buddy-Aid: 1 injection (wait 10-15 minutes for effect); if the patient is able to ambulate, and knows who and where they are, then no further injections are needed.
-If symptoms are still present: Buddy-Aid: May repeat 1-2 more injections
+Mild symptoms (some or all mild symptoms): Self-Aid or Buddy-Aid: 1 injection (wait 10 to 15 minutes for effect); if the patient is able to ambulate, and knows who and where they are, then no further injections are needed.
+If symptoms are still present: Buddy-Aid: May repeat 1 to 2 more injections

 Severe symptoms (if most or all): Buddy-Aid: If no self-aid given, 3 injections in rapid succession; if 1 self-aid injection given, 2 injections in rapid succession